ash501st/Guessing-Game/README.md

 # Overview

-{This is a number guessing game program made using Java.}
+This is a number guessing game program made using Java.

-{The purpose of this code was to learn how to make things using Java.}
+The purpose of this code was to learn how to make things using Java.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}